 In this article, we decided to take a look at the endearing ESFJ through the lens of their humor as well as memes about them.
 We’ve also included quotes that ESFJs find inspirational.
-Humor is rarely discussed when it comes to MBTI types–and reading all about it can give deeper insights into the inner workings of this fascinating personality type.
+Humor is rarely discussed when it comes to personality types and reading all about it can give deeper insights into the inner workings of this fascinating personality type.

 Since they have a keen sense of how to behave appropriately in different situations, they take care not to offend anyone with their jokes.
 Although they can employ sarcasm light-heartedly, they wouldn’t direct it to anyone directly unless they’re genuinely feeling upset.
 They steer clear of satire and controversial topics, focusing instead on quips or jokes that would appeal to most.
 It helps that they have a good sense of timing.
 ESFJs can think of amusing lines mid-conversation, and they have a definite sassy side.